MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxactivity-incomingmessages-vb.md

-﻿---
+---
-Description: 'The IncomingMessages property is a number that represents the total number of incoming fax jobs that the fax service is currently in the process of receiving.' ms.assetid: '08636ffe-19a5-4f8c-8e9c-ef42fd65cafb'
+Description: The IncomingMessages property is a number that represents the total number of incoming fax jobs that the fax service is currently in the process of receiving. ms.assetid: 08636ffe-19a5-4f8c-8e9c-ef42fd65cafb
-title: 'FaxActivity.IncomingMessages property'
+title: FaxActivity.IncomingMessages property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxActivity.IncomingMessages property